Home > Europe Long Stay Visa Requirements > Getting a Long Stay Visa for Slovakia: What to Do in 2026

 Determine the type of visa you need.
 As mentioned above, you'll need to apply for the visa that most accurately reflects your unique situation.

 Begin collecting documents for your application.
-Your application will consist of a completed long stay visa application form, as well as a series of documents that prove you meet the qualifications.
+Your application will consist of a completed long-stay visa application form, as well as a series of documents that prove you meet the qualifications.

 Attend your appointment and submit your completed visa application.